 Set back from the beach by a few hundred feet is a cluster of black, white, yellow, and squawking.
 The King Penguins nest on the grassy hills away from the beach in a group known as a rookery.
 Even if you didn’t know where the colony was, you could just follow your ears.
 The King Penguins have a very nasally, trumping call, and with a few hundred birds – someone is always squawking.

 On the day that we visited, there were four people at Volunteer Point.
 Besides talking to my new friend on the beach for a few minutes, the only other live beings I saw were penguins and sheep.
 In the afternoon, I had the whole rookery to myself and spent my time loading up my memory cards with shots where penguins covered the frame from one side to the other.

 While others were stuck somewhere in the middle in that awkward phase of life between childhood and becoming an adult, which I am sure most of us can relate to.
 The penguins stuck in between were not the most attractive, but they soon became some of my favorites.

-There are signs posted to protect the penguins, which we, of course respected, but we were still ridiculously close to these beautiful wild penguins.
+There were signs posted to protect the penguins, which we, of course, respected, but we were still ridiculously close to these beautiful wild penguins.
 However, the juvenile penguins didn’t want to stay on their side of the signs – they came right up to us to investigate.
 No matter how far back you stay, these fuzzy little penguins will come to check you out and even peck at your camera.

 At one point, I took a break from photographing the main colony of penguins to watch a group of three curious penguins waddle around my camera and tripod.
 They were so interested in the camera I set out my GoPro and let them play with it.